fusion94/fusion94.org-original/_drafts/ruger-predator-upgrade.md

 published: true
 categories:
 ---

+> info ""
+> fusion94.org is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.

 ### Introduction
 Ruger came out with their low cost American line of rifles a few years ago.
 It was about a year after their introduction that they announced a new model in their American Rifle lineup called the Predator, which featured a “heavier” weight barrel that was even threaded for a suppressor or muzzlebrake, all at a very low cost.